 Live Q&A with the analysts

-Each quarterly nickel report is supported by a video call, most often hosted through MS Teams, which is led by Beresford Clarke, along with our team of expert Battery Metals analysts, to run through our latest powertrain metals outlook for nickel and nickel sulphate markets, and address any further questions your team may have.
+Each quarterly nickel market report is supported by a video call, most often hosted through MS Teams, which is led by Beresford Clarke, along with our team of expert Battery Metals analysts, to run through our latest powertrain metals outlook for nickel and nickel sulphate markets, and address any further questions your team may have.

 Often additional Client project teams join SFA's special meetings to hear our latest thoughts on the nickel market.

 Contact one of our team for more details

 Released annually, this ground-breaking, forward-looking report analyses the trends and influences on the nickel market and battery technologies out to 2040.

 SFA applies its ESG analytical rigour to the nickel market to better understand which players are leading and which are falling behind the decarbonisation roadmap.

 Our quarterly price risk-focused report details factors impacting the lithium, nickel and cobalt markets for the next five years and future battery technology trends.